reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 ### Custom Analyzer

-If you do not want to use our ReportPortal auto-analyzer, you can implement and configure customer analyzer.
+If you do not want to use our ReportPortal auto-analyzer, you can implement and configure custom analyzer.
 The example of analyzer is under the [link]( https://github.com/pbortnik/example-custom-analyzer)

 ## Copy results from a previous run

-If you do not want to use Auto-Analyzer we provide you a possibility to get a results from previous runs.
+In case you do not want to use Auto-Analyzer we provide you a possibility to get a results from previous runs.
 So that you can set for a test item: Defect type, linked bug and comment from previous run at once.
 For that you can hit a button "Copy defect from #" in the last test item and copy a defect from a the last but one test item with defect type.

 [ ![Image](Images/userGuide/analyzeLaunches/Auto-Analysis.png)](Images/userGuide/analyzeLaunches/CopyResults.png)